Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Introduction

 Beyond graph distances, another predominant approach for graph comparison is graph kernels, which define an inner product between graphs, thus allowing use of kernel-based machine learning methods. \citet{vishwanathan2010graph} provide a unified framework for many graph kernel methods, and \citet{borgwardt2020graph, kriege2020survey, nikolentzos2019graph, ghosh2018journey} provide recent surveys in this area.
 There are many variants with different emphasis, such as the random walk kernel, graphlet kernels, and shortest path kernels, to name a few.
 In the multiscale case, the direct product kernel \citep{gartner2003graph, ketkar2009faster} is often used.
 Given two graphs with $m$ and $n$ vertices respectively, this method constructs a direct product graph of size $O(mn)$, on which computation of the kernel could cost $O((mn)^3)$.
-This could be computationally burdensome in many practical applications.

-There are several themes in the existing literature.
+Some existing methods that address similar problems to ours are outlined below.
+In the multiscale graph comparison context, one of the most recent methods is the Network Portrait Divergence (NPD) \citep{bagrow2019information}, which uses information theoretic approaches to compare network portraits and is computationally fast. \citep{tsitsulin2018netlsd} proposes NetLSD, a descriptor that utilizes the trace of the Laplacian heat kernel matrix as a summary for graph comparison.
+We compare the ELD against the NPD and NetLSD in our experiments.

 Generally, methods that are based on global graph structure, such as the graph spectrum, do not directly extend to the multiscale scenario.
 Methods that are based on more local, combinatorial structures, such as those that are based on matching subgraphs, graphlets, edit operations etc, usually run into computational bottlenecks, since at the core of these approaches lies the difficult problem of (sub)graph isomorphism.